mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 ```

 ## Launch Tower Agent
 You need to launch Tower Agent before you add a Compute Environment, as well as to add or execute a pipeline.
 Even if you use the Australian Nextflow Seqera Service on Setonix or Gadi, this step needs to be done on HPC directly.
-Luckily, the instructions on how to launch the Tower Agent are provided to you when you [create the Tower Agent credentials](https://australianbiocommons.github.io/nextflow-seqera/user-guide/compute-env#heading-tower-agent).
-The section `Usage` includes a command that you need to copy, modify with your security access token and execute on the HPC.
-Tower Agent will populate files in the `work` directory, so create it before executing the command from the `Usage` section.
-The Tower Agent will stop running when you close the ssh session.
-Thus, it is recommended to use a terminal multiplexer like tmux or submit a job with the running agent to the scheduler (more information in the [Quickstart](https://docs.seqera.io/platform/24.1/supported_software/agent#quickstart) section of the [Tower Agent help page](https://docs.seqera.io/platform/24.1/supported_software/agent) provided by Seqera).
-Below are the tips and recommendations for running the Tower Agent on Gadi and Setonix.
+Modify the command you copied from the `Usage` section when you created the Tower Agent credentials by populating it with your security access token.
+Then, execute it on the HPC.
+Tower Agent will populate files in the `work` directory, so create it before executing the command.
+The Tower Agent will stop running when you close the ssh session and thus, it is recommended to use a terminal multiplexer like tmux or submit a job with the running agent to the scheduler (more information in the [Quickstart](https://docs.seqera.io/platform/24.1/supported_software/agent#quickstart) section of the Tower Agent help page provided by Seqera).
+Below the tips and recommendations for running the Tower Agent on Gadi and Setonix.

 #### Gadi (HPC)
 Start a persistent session